 Vines have been growing in this area for the last 2000 years in small patches of land from the mountain.
 Exposure to the sea breezes, the high altitude and abundant of rainfall throughout the year creates a microclimate that is different to the rest of the region resulting in such a perfect natural oasis to grow wine.

 Every single bottle is an honest expression not only of the terroir of this unique land but the farming system.
-The Farming is the alberello system, organically managed, although no wine is currently registered as organic, but this is one of the goals for the future.
+The vines are trained in the alberello system (bush vines), organically managed, although no wine is currently registered as organic, but this is one of the goals for the future.
 Frederico has listings in nine of Italy’s eleven 3* Michelin restaurants, a clear view of the great standard of his wine.

 Oeno are proud to represent the following wines exclusively in the UK; Mareneve 2018 (JR 17++), Etna Rosso Fedegraziani 2018 (17+), Feudo di Mezzo 2018 (17.5), Profumo di Vulcano 2017 (18, in magnum also).
 The recent report & scoring on Jancis Robinson confirms what the Oeno team already knew about this incredible producer.
 Walter Speller described the Profumo di Vulcano, 2017 “Simply gorgeous and hedonistic.
 Expensive but worth every penny”.

-Frederico Graziani will be available to buy and drink on our terrace at Oeno House from end of October, more information can be found at www.oenogroup.com/house
+Frederico Graziani will be available to buy and drink on our terrace at Oeno House from December, more information can be found at www.oenogroup.com/house

-If you would like more information on investing in Frederico Graziani please email firstname.lastname@example.org.
+If you would like more information on Frederico Graziani please email us.